Hey, my friends!

 Got a bridal shower coming up?
 You could do gold, rose gold, creams, champagne.
 Valentine’s Day?!
 Heart shaped balloons, pinks, reds.
 DONE.
 Boy birthday party?
-Shades of blues, reds, greens.
+Shades of blues, or maybe red, greens, yellow.
 Girly unicorn party?
 Pinks, peaches, sparkles, gold mylar stars.
-Easy peasy.
 Endless ways to create your own balloon arch.
 I’m actually so excited to make one for basically every party/celebration we have in the future.
 It might even get obnoxious, ha.

 I searched HIGH AND LOW for the easiest, most straightforward and simple balloon garland, so I’m super happy to show you how to make one that requires minimal time and effort.
 Some of them look pretty intimidating, but I promise you, this one is insanely easy!
 I’ll show you EXACTLY what I used and how i did it!
 You could even make it the week or weekend before your party!
 Since the balloons are not inflated with helium, you don’t have to worry about them loosing their helium within a few hours.
 I made this a couple days before Charlotte’s birthday, and here we are two weeks later, and it’s still good as new.
 I’ll be keeping it up for K’s party next weekend too!
 We have 4 birthdays in May/June, so this baby will be staying up for a good month or so.
 It’s just so pretty, right!?

-Okay, enough of my rambling.. let’s do this thang!!
+Okay, enough of my rambling.. let’s do this thing!

 *This post contains affiliate links.
 That means if you click on my link and buy something, I will earn a small commission at no additional cost to you.
 Thank you so much for supporting the brands that support my blog!
 Your support means everything to me:)